oam-dev/spec/standard/scopes/health_scope.md

 Application upgrade traits can monitor the aggregate health of a health scope and decide when to initiate an automatic rollback.
 Monitoring applications can monitor the aggregate health of a health scope to issue alerts.

-## Schematic
+## Properties

 | Attribute | Type | Required | Default Value | Description |
 |-----------|------|----------|---------------|-------------|
 | `probe-timeout` | `int32` | Y | | ProbeTimeout is the amount of time in seconds to wait when receiving a response before marked failure.|
 | `probe-interval` | `int32` | Y | | ProbeInterval is the amount of time in seconds between probing tries. |

-## Spec

-As a core scope, the spec of network scope has already defined.
-So we don't need any scope definition for this.

 ## Instance Example

-For example, a network scope instance can be like below:
+For example, a health scope instance can be like below:

 ```yaml
 apiVersion: core.oam.dev/v1alpha2